- Are you interested in languages?

 Programming for the humanities (ÍSL333G)

 This course is primarily intended for undergraduate student in the humanities at the University of Iceland who wish to be able to use programming in their work.
-An emphasis is placed on the analysis of textual data and the course is appropriate for those who would like to get to know language technology at the undergraduate level, especially those who are interested in pursuing the language technology program at the MA-level.
+In the course, we go through the foundations of programming using the programming language Python and an emphasis is placed on the analysis of textual data.
+The course is therefore appropriate for those who would like to get to know language technology at the undergraduate level, especially those who are interested in pursuing the language technology program at the MA-level.
+The course is taught alongside MLT701F Programming in language technology at the MA-level and all students attend the same lectures but BA students get shorter assignments than MA students.
 When solving various programming tasks involving the analysis of text it is beneficial for students to be at least somewhat familiar with important concepts in the grammatical analysis of natural languages but if a student is unsure whether they have the appropriate background for the course, they should feel free to contact the instructor for further information.

 The main goal of this course is to support students in taking their first step toward learning programming, help them to knack the basis and train them in solving simple but diverse assignments in language technology using Python.
-Besides, students will be introduced to NLTK (Natural Language Toolkit) that they will use further in other courses in natural language processing.
+Students will be introduced to a few text processing tools that can be used for natural language processing.
 Students who subsequently enroll in the MA-program in language technology will build on skills acquired in this course in other courses about natural language processing.

 Writing skills: Academic Writing (ÍSR301G)